mlafeldt/chaosmonkey/README.md

     mlafeldt/simianarmy
 ```

-You can then use `chaosmonkey` to talk to the dockerized Chaos Monkey:
+Afterwards, you can use `chaosmonkey` to talk to the dockerized Chaos Monkey:

 ```bash
 chaosmonkey -endpoint http://$DOCKER_HOST_IP:8080 ...